TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 36/Psalms 36.6.md

 ---

-Thy righteousness is like the mountains of God; Thy judgments are a great deep: O Jehovah, thou preservest man and beast.
+Your righteousness is like the mountains of God.
+Your judgments are like a great deep.
+Yahweh, you preserve man and animal.